 Few safety training assets have anywhere near the level of impact that safety training videos do, which is why safety videos for oil and gas companies are a common tool for avoiding accidents.
 Any accidents in these sectors could have disastrous consequences, so it’s vital that all employees take in all the safety information in the most effective way possible.

-But what makes safety training videos such incredible resources?
+But what makes safety induction videos such incredible resources?
 There are various reasons for this, so let’s break some of them down.

 Safety training videos and learning styles